SidharthMudgil/mini-projects/CONTRIBUTING.md

    - If adding a new category, update the main README with the category details and link.

 Example table for GUI project README: https://github.com/SidharthMudgil/mosam/

+### Don't add unnecessary projects like rock paper scissor, management system, etc. They are of no use.